Locally optimal 2-periodic sphere packings: Introduction

 For the case $m=1$, corresponding to lattices, Voronoi gave an algorithm to enumerate all the locally optimal solutions to the problem.
 In geometrical terms, Voronoi's algorithm uses the fact that the space of lattices up to isometry can be parameterized (redundantly) by positive definite quadratic forms.
-The subset in the linear space of quadratic forms that corresponds to lattices with no two points less than a certain distance apart is a polyhedron.
+The subset in the linear space of quadratic forms that corresponds to lattices with no two points less than a certain distance apart is a locally finite polyhedron (a closed convex set, every intersection of which with a compact polytope is a compact polytope; see \ref{sec:lfp}).
 The additional fact that the density of lattice points is a quasiconvex function implies that local maxima can only occur at the vertices of this polyhedron.
 Because there are only finitely many vertices that correspond to distinct lattices, the local optima of the lattice sphere packing problem can be fully enumerated.
 This interpretation of Voronoi's algorithm was suggested by Ryshkov~\cite{ryshkov1970polyhedron} and so the polyhedron is known as the Ryshkov polyhedron.
 The lattices corresponding to vertices of the polyhedron are known as \textit{perfect lattices}, but not every perfect lattice is locally optimal, or an \textit{extreme lattice}.
-This algorithm has been implemented and executed to determine $\phi_{d,1}$ for $d\le 8$, as well as to enumerate all perfect lattices in these dimensions \cite{schurmann2009computational}.
-However, the exploding number of perfect lattices as $d$ increases make the execution of this algorithm currently unfeasible even for $d=9$ \cite{andreanov2012random}.
+This algorithm has been implemented and executed to determine $\phi_{d,1}$ for $d\le 8$, as well as to enumerate all perfect lattices in these dimensions~\cite{schurmann2009computational}.
+However, the exploding number of perfect lattices as $d$ increases make the execution of this algorithm currently unfeasible even for $d=9$~\cite{andreanov2012random}.

 Sch\"{u}rmann transported some of the concepts from Voronoi's theory to the case of periodic packings and was able to show that any extreme lattice, when viewed as a periodic packing, is still locally optimal~\cite{schurmann2010perfect,schurmann2013strict}.
 However the nonlinearities that arise in the case $m>1$ have made it difficult to use this version of the theory to provide an analog of Voronoi's algorithm.
 In this paper we transport the concepts in a slightly different way than Sch\"{u}rmann, permitting us to reconstruct many of the elements of Voronoi's algorithm in the case of periodic packings with fixed $m$.
 These elements behave nicely enough for $m=2$ to allow us to provide an algorithm for the enumeration of all locally optimal packings, and we execute this algorithm for $d\le5$.